piotrmacha/union-api-plugin-template/README.md

 ```

 To get help for some command, run `Get-Help Nek\NameOfCommand` with the command name.

+#### Clear build directory

+The best solution for CMake issues is to clear the output directory with its cache.
+You can do it either manually by
+deleting `out` directory or using `Nek/Clear-Build` command.

 #### Updating Union API dependency